Recommendations & Conclusions

 In its reply to this interim Report, and its response to the AI white paper consultation, the Government should confirm whether AI-specific legislation, such as the introduction of a requirement for regulators to pay due regard to the AI white paper principles, will be introduced in the next Parliament.
 It …

-Government response.
 The government states it does not intend to introduce new AI legislation immediately and will not preempt its white paper response to confirm legislative plans for the next Parliament.
-They will set out further details on next steps as part …
+They will set out further details on next steps as part of that consultation response.

 Department for Science, Innovation and Technology